Benoît Lahaye

 Scan the label or type the name.
 Instant sommelier-level context for any bottle.

-Look it up →Natural Conviction: Biodynamics, Horse-Plowing, and No-Sulfur Wines
+Open in the app →Natural Conviction: Biodynamics, Horse-Plowing, and No-Sulfur Wines

 - Biodyvin-certified biodynamic viticulture since 2010; portions of the vineyard are worked by horse